dev-scripts/prakashbhandari.com.np/content/posts/polling-vs-webhooks.md

 | Suitable Use Cases   | Suitable for scenarios where real-time updates are not critical                                                              | Ideal for scenarios requiring immediate responses to events                                         |

-This blog post provides a concise overview of polling and webhooks, outlining their use-cases and comparing their pros and cons in system design.
+This blog post explains on how polling and webhooks, outlining their use-cases and comparing their pros and cons in system design.
 Polling offers flexibility but can be resource-intensive, while webhooks provide real-time updates with efficient resource utilization.